On the Benefits of Inducing Local Lipschitzness for Robust Generative Adversarial Imitation Learning: Related Work

 At a given iteration of the proposed LL-GAIL method, to collect the training data for the generator, we sample $m$ trajectories from the latest generator $\pi_{\theta}$ to form the set $\mathcal{D}_g = \{ \tau_j | \tau_j \sim \pi_{\theta} \}_{j=1}^m$.
 Our proposed regularized objective for generator updates is:

 where $S_g = \{s | s \in \mathcal{D}_g \}$ is the set of all states in $\mathcal{D}_g$, and $R_g(S_g)$ is the regularization term.

-We define the regularization term $R_g(S_g)$ such that it encourages a locally Lipschitz generator.
+We define $R_g(S_g)$ such that it encourages a locally Lipschitz generator.
 Intuitively, $R_g(S_g)$ penalizes generators whose output undergoes large variations as a result of small perturbations in their input.
 To compute $R_g(S_g)$, first, for every state $s \in S_g$ we compute $\delta_s$ by

 where $r_p$ is a hyper-parameter that influences the radius of local Lipschitzness that the regularizer induces.
 We then compute $R_g(S_g)$ as follows: